francis-IG/developer-portal/docs/integrate/acquiring/api.md

 	},
 }
 ```
-Sometimes [verification](./reference.html#verification) will be required. this important field to look for is the `error: "verification required"`.
+Sometimes [verification](./reference.html#verification) will be required.
+The important field to look for is `error: "verification required"`.
 Example of a verification required response:
 ```{1,15}
 HTTP 400 Bad Request